YoYolops/fairlady/README.md

 ### Known Issues
 1. When a file/folder is sent to the trash bin, it fires a `Modify(Name(From))`, instead of a Remove event.
 So it won't be catched by the Remove match arm.
 In addition, the app does not send a request to server on `Modify(Name(From))`, only on `Modify(Name(Both))`, which represents a rename.
 In other words, sending a file to the trash bin would be completely missed by our system.
 This shows the need for an extra algorithm to ensure consistency between client and server

-2. The paths strings are arriving badly formatted on the server
+2. The paths strings for some request kids are arriving badly formatted on the server
+2. SOLUTION: We were sending the struct across the network.
+We need to parse it before sending
 ### Commit Classes:
 Prototype:
 Feature: